abel-research/ampscan/README.md

 ## Building Docs Locally

 The documentation was generated using [Sphinx](http://www.sphinx-doc.org/en/master/index.html) which provides a [makefile](../docs/Makefile).
-This enables documentation to be generated with a single command.
+This enables documentation to be generated with a single command (`make html`).
+Makefile should not be altered.

 1. Clone the repository onto your local machine.
 2. Open a command prompt (anaconda) in the docs directory.